Three die due to electrocution in UP's Gonda | Business

 - India

-Three people died due to electric shock after coming in contact with a broken wire in this district on Friday, police said.
+Three people died due to electric shock after coming in contact with a broken wire in this district, police said.

-The incident took place in the Colonelganj police station area, they said.
+The incident took place in the Colonelganj police station area on Friday, they said.

 Circle Officer (CO) Munna Upadhyay told PTI that the deceased were identified as Vinay Kumar (25), his brother Sumit (20), residents of Kocha Kasimpur village, and their friend Shubham alias Raja (18).